Everither/interpolator/README.md

 # Linear Interpolator

 Downsamples the input, then linearly interpolates between these samples.
 Sounds like a bit crusher, but less harsh.
+Has the ability to preserve tonality of high frequencies even when downsampled heavily.

 Built with the [NIH-plug](https://github.com/robbert-vdh/nih-plug) framework and the [VIZIA](https://github.com/vizia/vizia) UI library.